Difference Between Blu-Ray and DVD

 Blu-ray refers to blue laser and is popularly called Blu-ray Disc which stores data in digital format and was manufactured to break the demand of DVD and has high storage capacity with ultra-high-definition.
 The measurement of this disc is 120mm in circumference and thickness of 1.2mm with dual layers of 50GB for industry standard.
 Triple and quadruple layers with 100GB and 128GB are available in the market.
 Blu-ray is available as a set of multimedia format which frames 2160p resolution at 60 frames per second.
 DVD is a digital versatile disc used to store digital data and mostly applicable in software to save files and programs and is available to store large data than a compact disc.
 Let us study the differences between Blu-Ray vs DVD in detail.

-Head to Head Comparison Between Blu-ray vs DVD(Infographics)
+Head to Head Comparison Between Blu-ray and DVD(Infographics)

 Below are the top 15 differences between both: